-The Two Women: “What!?!”
+The Women: “What?”

 Me: “GO GET DAAAAAAAAAAAAAAAAD!!!
-I NEED DAAAAAAAAAAAAAAAAAD!!!”
+I NEED DAAAAAAAAAAAAAAAAD!!!”

 My father is nothing if not a man of discretion, so I was confident that he would provide the ladies with enough general information to put their minds at ease without revealing the exact intimate details of my predicament.
-Whatever he told them, they seemed to take it well, but I could still tell that they were upset because they turned their faces away from me and I could see that their shoulders were shaking slightly.
+Whatever he told them, they seemed to take it well, but I could still tell that they were deeply moved because they turned their faces away from me and I could see that their shoulders were shaking slightly.

 After rummaging around in the back of the station wagon for a minute, my father closed the tailgate and began hiking back to my location.
 It wasn’t until he was about twenty feet away that I saw the pair of pliers in his hand.

 “Are you ready?” he asked.

 I wiped the tears from my cheeks with the back of my hand, put my hand on his shoulder to steady myself, and nodded my head resolutely.